layer-pack/layer-pack-samples/samples/app-with-minimal-boilerplate/packages/lpack-minimal-react-boilerplate/readme.md

-# lpack-minimal-boilerplate
+# core

-A inheritable boilerplate with webpack4, react, sass, hmr
+A inheritable boilerplate with webpack5, react, sass, hmr